PaddlePaddle/docs/docs/install/compile/windows-compile_en.md

     cd Paddle
     ```

-3. Switch to `develop` branch for compilation:
+3. Switch to a more stable release branch for compilation:

     ```
+    git checkout [name of the branch]
+    ```

+    For example：
+    ```
-    git checkout develop
+    git checkout release/2.3
     ```

     Note: python3.6、python3.7 version started supporting from release/1.2, python3.8 version started supporting from release/1.8, python3.9 version started supporting from release/2.1